In one of my previous reviews, I talked in detail about the Merkur 37C called the slant because of its slanted blade angle.

 Good because you can solely rely on its weight and not add more pressure.
-It is bad because, the added weight makes this product even more aggressive, you have to make sure you have mastered the art of wet shaving before even thinking of buying this.
+It is terrible because the added weight makes this product even more aggressive, you have to make sure you have mastered the art of wet shaving before even thinking of buying this.

-If you’ve watched Merkur videos they have a rather unorthodoxed way of loading blades – they recommend that you load the blade on the top cap laying upside down then screwing the handle over it.
+If you’ve watched Merkur videos, they have a rather unorthodox way of loading blades – they recommend that you load the blade on the top cap lying upside down then screwing the handle over it.

 This technique isn’t the right way of loading the blade.
-It will be prone to misalignment or the blade exposure not being equal on both sides.
+It will be prone to misalignment of the blade exposure not being equal on both sides.

 When he used the Merkur technique, blade alignment wasn’t even.
 So he had to unscrew the handle and align the blade using his fingers.

-This is a very important step when loading blades to make sure you will get even shaving on both sides.
+This is a crucial step when loading blades to make sure you will get even shaving on both sides.

-One big advantage of using a slant would be efficiency.
+One significant advantage of using a slant would be efficiency.
 To get a close shave, you will probably need a 2 pass shave at most.

 This razor has a barber pole design that a lot of consumers say gives them a pretty good grip.
 The grooves are actually deeper than it appears to be.